CBothwell/katacoda-scenarios/kubernetes-wordpress-lab/step3.md

 # Add a Secret

-Secrets are supposed to be that secret.
+Secrets are supposed to be that, secret.
 But we're going to play it a little fast and loose today since we want to get the concept down and not nessisarily get to the best practises yet.

 You can learn more about how to use [secrets](https://kubernetes.io/docs/concepts/configuration/secret/) at the kubernetes documentation on them.